cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 ### Log SQL Statistics to Datadog

-You can [log `sampled_query` events to Datadog]({% link {{ page.version.version }}/log-sql-statistics-to-datadog.md %}) for finer granularity and long-term retention of SQL statistics, and to reduce the performance impacts of logging these events locally.
-The [`sampled_query` events]({% link {{ page.version.version }}/eventlog.md %}#sampled_query) contain common SQL event and execution details for sessions, transactions, and statements.
+You can [log `sampled_query` and `sampled_transaction` events to Datadog]({% link {{ page.version.version }}/log-sql-statistics-to-datadog.md %}) for finer granularity and long-term retention of SQL statistics, and to reduce the performance impacts of logging these events locally.
+The [`sampled_query` events]({% link {{ page.version.version }}/eventlog.md %}#sampled_query) and the [`sampled_transaction` events]({% link {{ page.version.version }}/eventlog.md %}#sampled_transaction) contain common SQL event and execution details for transactions, and statements.

-CockroachDB supports a built-in integration with [Datadog](https://www.datadoghq.com/) which sends query events as logs via the [Datadog HTTP API](https://docs.datadoghq.com/api/latest/logs/).
-This integration is the recommended path to achieve high throughput data ingestion, which will in turn provide more query events for greater workload observability.
+CockroachDB supports a built-in integration with [Datadog](https://www.datadoghq.com/) which sends these events as logs via the [Datadog HTTP API](https://docs.datadoghq.com/api/latest/logs/).
+This integration is the recommended path to achieve high throughput data ingestion, which will in turn provide more query and transaction events for greater workload observability.

 ### Role-based SQL audit logging